 The rise of technology has made advertising easier and more affordable than ever.
 Unfortunately, because of this advantage, we have seen an increase in thoughtless and poorly made advertisements.
 Companies seem to shout through megaphones at their customers in an attempt to talk over other companies doing the same thing.
 Reports show that not only do consumers have a negative view of advertisements but they are also much more likely to ignore and avoid them now than ever before.
 That's where sticker marketing campaigns come in.

-In order to delight and woo new customers, companies do more than just throw out as much information as they can.
+In order to delight and woo new customers, some companies do more than just throw out as much information as they can.
 They have to stand out with their marketing campaigns.
-Here are 10 companies that are doing just that—and they’re using something as simple as stickers.
+With stickers on our minds after printing branded vinyl stickers for Brigham Young University athletic department, we wanted to dive into 10 companies that had sticker marketing campaigns that were absolutely brilliant.
+Here we go...

 Every month, Reddit has over 1 billion unique visitors come to its site, but it wasn’t always this popular.
 At its conception, the company had a small advertising budget of $500.
 The founders knew they had limited options, so that’s when they turned to stickers.
 Everywhere they traveled they put stickers on posts and signs.
 They even gave them out to people with the request to “please sticker responsibly.”
 The sticker campaign paid off and later led to other grassroots campaigns that helped make Reddit the success it is today.

 2. Cillit BANG

 Cillit BANG is a household cleaner.
 To drum up extra business they placed a transparent sticker on a coin that was halfway cleaned by the product.
 They then gave it out as change to customers.
 The small sticker had a big effect.
 The company saw a sales lift of 337% in the markets where they implemented the campaign.